Most people fly into Budapest, Hungary to begin their Viking Grand European river cruise. Not me. I arrived the slow way…by ship and train.

 I didn’t even have to walk to the end of the long platform when I saw the driver holding a small piece of white paper with my name on it.
-In five minutes, we were in the taxi, en route to the Viking Lif.
+In five minutes, we were in the taxi, en route to Viking Lif.

-In two days, we’d begin our Grand European river cruise and travel nearly 3,000 miles on the Danube, Main and Rhine rivers.
+In two days, we’d begin our Viking Grand European river cruise and travel for 15-days, nearly 3,000 miles on the Danube, Main and Rhine rivers.

-With a 4:30pm arrival in mid-October, dusk arrived in Budapest just shortly after I did.
-By 5pm, I was in my stateroom and began to settle in.
+After all that travel, pack and unpack, I was definitely ready for two lazy weeks on this Viking River cruise.
+With my 4:30pm arrival in mid-October, dusk arrived early in Budapest. just shortly after I did.
+By 5pm, I was in my stateroom, the sun was setting and I began to settle into my new surroundings.

-A quick peek outside to watch the sunset over the Buda side of the city.
+Then, a quick peek outside to watch the sunset over the Buda side of the city.

 After dinner, I had to step off the ship and do a little walking.
 Docked at the Chain Bridge in the heart of Budapest, a walk across the bridge was a must.